-If you start charging a Tesla at home, your electric bill may increase by around $20 to $50 every month.
-The overall electric bill will depend on several factors, including the number of miles covered every month, the user’s driving style, how frequently you use the heater and A/C, and the cost of electricity in your area.
+Charging a Tesla at home may increase your electric bill by around $20 to $50 every month.
+The overall electric bill will depend on several factors: the number of miles covered, your driving style, how frequently you use the heater and A/C, and the cost of electricity in your area.

 What’s the cost of charging different Tesla models?

 Before you buy your dream Tesla model, it’s important to know how much it will cost you to charge at home.

 Tesla Model Y: The most expensive to charge

 The Tesla Model Y is the latest Tesla model on the market.
 This electric vehicle comes in three different versions: Standard Range, Long Range, and Performance.
 The Standard Range comes with an RWD, while the other two variants have an AWD system.

 All of the Tesla Model Y variants feature a 75 kWh battery.
 As a result, they are the most expensive Tesla models to own, in terms of increasing your electricity bill.
 For instance, the cost of fully charging the Standard Range Tesla Model Y is about $11.50.